hucebot/eurobin_iot/README.md

 ```shell
 apt install -y git cmake python3-pip
 ```
-It is necessary to install **Docker** because it's used to see the topics publishing and receiving.
+It is necessary to install **Docker** because it's used to see the topics publishing and subscribing.

 Clone the project and go to the folder *src/*.
 You need to configure the wifi so the controller can communicate with the local network.
 Go to the file *config_example.h* and put the information about your network, then rename to *config.h*.

 To upload the code on the Core2 or Atom Matrix, you have to go in the file **platformio.ini** and choose the enviromment you want to use (atom-matrix,m5stack-core2 or atom-lite), after change it, save the file so it can be updated, then you can change the code and upload on the microcontroller.

+**Important: The Library M5Unit UHF RFID has a problem, inside it's file called UNIT_UHF_RFID.cpp, the ligne "#include "Unit_UHF_RFID.h"" shoud be "#include "UNIT_UHF_RFID.h"", you must do this change so it can build and upload correctly**

 ## Core 2